Our champions talk about their obstacles when organising a Book Sprint

 It is a lot to ask to get the full attention of several experts for 5 intense days.
 Or in the case of virtual Book Sprints, 10 slightly less intense days.

-However, when our Champions compare the time investment with their usual process of creating a publication, it is usually still more efficient.
+However, when our champions compare the time investment with their usual process of creating a publication, it is usually still more efficient.
 For example, we often get requests from software companies to help them write and release a book in time for a release at the next big expo.
 If they hired a tech writer, it can take them months to a year to get a good mental picture, and to gather all the relevant information from architects, admins, and the marketing team.
 Over that period, each of them might actually invest more time than the five days of a Book Sprint.

 Especially if the topic is hot and the book is highly requested, it makes sense to get it out there as fast as possible.

 Another challenge is to justify the cost of facilitation.
-The value of a professional external facilitator is not necessarily recognized in all work environments.
+The value of a professional external facilitator is not necessarily recognised in all work environments.
 Facilitation is at the core of our method and ensures the high productivity and quality of the collaborative process.
 Once participants have seen it at work, they understand its value.

 Therefore, we do our best to work with the budget constraints of our champions as best as we can.
 For new clients and projects we love to support, we can sometimes grant a form of co-sponsorship and work at or below cost.

-Understanding the challenges of New Work Champions
+Understanding the challenges of champions adopting new methods

-These are the challenges we have heard about from the Book Sprints Champions of new methods.
+These are the challenges we have heard about from the Book Sprints champions of new methods.
 Are these similar to the ones you have encountered when adopting other kinds of new methods?

 The survey and the Champions for innovative methods blog post series are a step towards understanding their needs and challenges.

 For anyone who identifies as innovators, intrapreneurs and champions, please participate in the survey!